bhaimicrosoft/angular-superui/docs/components/file-upload.md

 | `class-variance-authority` | Type-safe variant styling | ✅ |
 | `ProgressComponent` | Enhanced progress bars (from this library) | ✅ |

-**Note:** When using the NGSUI CLI, the Progress component will be automatically installed as a dependency, and `provideHttpClient()` will be configured in your `app.config.ts` file.
+**Note:** When using the NGSUI-CLI, the Progress component will be automatically installed as a dependency, and `provideHttpClient()` will be configured in your `app.config.ts` file.

 ## Basic Usage